vijayjavaprgmr/arithmetic-process/README.md

 Arithmetic Process
 1. Created a unit test file [AdditionTest.java]
 	- Has a void method [addTwoNumberTest]
-		- it calls a method [addTwoNumbers] from Addition Class
+		- it calls a static method [addTwoNumbers] from Addition Class
 		- Output will be passed once result is as expected